YeslieSnayder/CandyDeliveryApp/README.md

 # Description

-This is an implementation of the REST API service of the internet market **'CandyDeliveryShop'**.
+This is an implementation of the REST API service for the internet market **'CandyDeliveryShop'**.
 It can hire couriers, take orders, and favorable distribute orders between couriers.

 It uses **Flask** and **SQLite**.